P-Deasy/BookPurchases/README.md

 # BookPurchases
 The user can create transactions between people buying various types of books i.e., Audiobooks, Hardbacks etc. and the author will receive a proportion of the profits.
 Created using Java authors names are fixed but new readers can be added.
 Authors can also buy books.
+The main file contains an example of how this would be run.